gmascio/COVID-19-Tracker/README.md

 # Project #1: COVID-19 Tracker

-Before you start any actual coding, you must meet with your Squad Leader for ~10 minutes to get your app idea approved.
-Prepare the following materials _before_ your meeting and put them in your README.md:

 - **App Title**: COVID-19 Tracker
 - **App Description**: My app will provide updated COVID-19 statistics regarding confirmed and recovered cases, poppulation, and deaths of each US state.
 I will incorporate a drop down box prepoppulated with states.
 I will also use a second API providing dates and cases to produce graphs displaying trends in cases.
 - **API**: https://covid-api.mmediagroup.fr/v1/history?country=UnitedStatesofAmerica&status=deaths : dates and cases trends